 The International Federation of Translators (FIT), which is an international group of association of translators, interpreters and terminologists, promotes the translation profession across the world.
 The FIT Council has selected the theme for International Translation Day (ITD) 2018 as ''Translation: promoting cultural heritage in changing times.''

 When globalisation is catching up fast, the path for professionals who choose a career in foreign languages is lucrative.
-On this International Translation Day, let's tour a career as a translator.
+On this International Translation Day, let's tour career as a translator.

 Who Are Translators?